 Single-use utensils will serve food to guests.
 The elevators will only be used by one person at a time unless there’s a family.
 Hotel textiles that include bed sheets will be washed at a high temperature (70°C) to make sure that everything is clean.

 Medical travel during COVID-19 will require you to stay in a hotel room.
 All public spaces carry a degree of risk these days.
 But you can try to avoid any undue exposure by avoiding crowded spaces, such as hotel lobbies.
 Moreover, before travelling to Turkey, make sure that you contact the hotel where you’ll be staying.
 Ask them what their hygiene policies are to protect the guests against coronavirus.
 A comprehensive and concise list should be available to them.
 If the hotel staff is unaware of PPE or doesn’t require wearing masks or gloves, you should stay away.

-Longevita will, of course, make sure that every step of your way is risk-free for your cosmetic surgery in Turkey.
-Inside the car, a partition will separate the passenger area from the driver seat.
+Longevita will, of course, make sure that every step of your medical travel during Covid-19 is risk-free.
+Inside the car, a partition will separate the passenger area from the driver’s seat.
 Glove and mask boxes are kept in the vehicle, along with disinfectants.
 Also, the transport vehicle goes through a cleaning and disinfection procedure every day.

 On arrival, our driver will guide you towards the car.
 After you’ve reached the vehicle, the luggage compartment will be opened for you, and you’ll be shown a place to put your belongings.
 If you have any trouble with it, the driver will load the luggage for you after you’ve been seated.
 While maintaining a distance of 6 feet, our driver will open the car door.